 There will not be dues for Individual Members.

-Dues shall be for 12 months of membership.
+Dues shall be for 12 months of membership with the exception of newly accredited institutions that pay the one-time-only half dues amount, per Article VIII, Section 3Aii.

 Dues changes shall be approved by the ACAPT Board of Directors.